 Despite Dismal Reliability, the Field Sobriety Test “Battery” was put in Print and Distributed multiple times in the NHTSA Field Sobriety Test Manuals.

-Although six field sobriety tests were used and were a part of the 1977 NHTSA study, none were selected as being indicators of anything, let alone as indicators of alcohol intoxication.
+Although six field sobriety tests were used and were a part of the 1977 NHTSA study, none were selected as indicators of anything, let alone as indicators of alcohol intoxication.
 Some interesting statistics came out of the 1977 study.
 Of primary significance was the error rate of the 10 officers involved in the study.
-Their error rate (false positives, meaning arrest decision was made, yet the person was under a 0.10 BAC) was an astounding 47 percent!
-You have to read the report, because you will not find this in a NHTSA training manual used by law enforcement in giving police sobriety tests.
-That is to say, in the 1977 study the officers made the decision to “arrest” a total of 101 people.
+Their error rate (false positives, meaning an arrest decision was made, yet the person was under a 0.10 BAC) was an astounding 47 percent!
+You have to read the report because you will not find this in an NHTSA training manual used by law enforcement in giving police sobriety tests.
+That is to say, in the 1977 study, the officers made the decision to “arrest” a total of 101 people.
 Of those people “arrested”, 47 percent had a BAC under 0.10 percent.
 (Source: 1977 report, page 25) This high false positive percentage was totally unacceptable, even according to the author(s) of the study.
 Marcelline Burns first tried to attribute the high error rate to the inexperience of the officers used in the study.

 If this was true, it would seem inexplicable that Burns would again use inexperienced officers in the 1981 NHTSA study.
-It is significant that approximately 80% of the subjects used in the 1977 study were in their twenties, and about two thirds of the test subjects were male.
+It is significant that approximately 80% of the subjects used in the 1977 study were in their twenties, and about two-thirds of the test subjects were male.
 (Source: 1977 report, page 18, Figure 4) Physical dexterity clearly wanes as people age, with rare exceptions for those who are fanatics about staying fit.

 So, the stated task of NHTSA was to find suspected impaired drivers who put public safety at risk.
 The target group was impaired from imbibing too much alcohol.
 The study did not test or even consider estimating percentages of drugged drivers who “failed” the field sobriety tests.
-NHTSA focused only on those test subjects who were dosed with alcohol.
+NHTSA focused only on test subjects who were dosed with alcohol.

 NHTSA, a division of the United States Department of Transportation, eventually approved a group of scientists at the Southern California Research Institute (SCRI) based in Los Angeles, California.
 Not surprisingly, the winning bid was awarded to Dr. Burns.
 The primary authors of the final field sobriety test study and report were Dr. Marcelline Burns, Ph.D. and Dr. Herbert Moskowitz, Ph.D., both of whom operated the Southern California Research Institute.